Volkswagan/Metamorphosis/rrb_set3.md

    - C) Asthma
    - D) Bronchiolitis

+---

+### 46. **A patient presents with sudden onset dyspnea, tachycardia, and low oxygen saturation after a long flight.
+The ECG shows right heart strain and an elevated D-dimer.
+What is the next best step in managing this patient?**
+   - A) Start immediate anticoagulation therapy
+   - B) Perform a thoracentesis
+   - C) Order a CT pulmonary angiogram
+   - D) Intubate and mechanically ventilate the patient

+---

+### 47. **A 55-year-old patient with a history of hypertension is prescribed an ACE inhibitor.
+Shortly after taking the medication, the patient develops swelling of the lips and tongue.
+What is the most appropriate immediate intervention?**
+   - A) Discontinue the ACE inhibitor and observe the patient
+   - B) Administer an antihistamine such as diphenhydramine
+   - C) Administer epinephrine and prepare for possible intubation
+   - D) Give a corticosteroid to reduce inflammation

+---

+### 48. **A diabetic patient is on insulin therapy and is brought to the emergency room unconscious, with a blood glucose reading of 35 mg/dL.
+What is the most appropriate immediate management?**
+   - A) Administer oral glucose
+   - B) Administer glucagon intramuscularly
+   - C) Start an IV insulin drip
+   - D) Re-check the blood glucose in 15 minutes

+---

+### 49. **A 30-year-old female presents with amenorrhea for 3 months, galactorrhea, and headaches.
+Her laboratory reports show elevated prolactin levels.
+Which of the following diagnostic tests should be performed next?**
+   - A) Thyroid function test
+   - B) Pelvic ultrasound
+   - C) MRI of the brain
+   - D) Pregnancy test

+---

+### 50. **A patient with liver cirrhosis presents with confusion, lethargy, and asterixis.
+Serum ammonia levels are elevated.
+Which of the following is the most appropriate treatment to address this condition?**
+   - A) Administer lactulose
+   - B) Start IV fluids and electrolytes
+   - C) Administer neomycin
+   - D) Initiate dialysis

+---

+### 51. **An elderly patient is admitted with confusion, muscle cramps, and serum sodium of 110 mEq/L. The patient is on a thiazide diuretic.
+What is the most likely diagnosis and the immediate action?**
+   - A) Hypernatremia; administer IV normal saline
+   - B) Syndrome of inappropriate antidiuretic hormone (SIADH); restrict fluids
+   - C) Hyponatremia; administer hypertonic saline
+   - D) Hyperkalemia; administer calcium gluconate

+---

+### 52. **A patient undergoing chemotherapy develops fever, chills, and a white blood cell count of 1,000/µL.
+What is the most critical action the nurse should take next?**
+   - A) Administer broad-spectrum antibiotics
+   - B) Start antipyretics and monitor temperature
+   - C) Isolate the patient to prevent infection
+   - D) Administer granulocyte colony-stimulating factor (G-CSF)

+---

+### 53. **A 5-year-old child presents with a barking cough, difficulty breathing, and inspiratory stridor.
+The child’s oxygen saturation is 89% on room air.
+What is the most appropriate next step?**
+   - A) Start antibiotics and IV fluids
+   - B) Administer corticosteroids and nebulized epinephrine
+   - C) Perform immediate intubation
+   - D) Obtain a chest X-ray to confirm diagnosis

+---

+### 54. **A patient with chronic kidney disease is being treated with erythropoietin.
+Which of the following laboratory findings would prompt immediate discontinuation of the drug?**
+   - A) Hemoglobin level of 13 g/dL
+   - B) Creatinine level of 5.0 mg/dL
+   - C) Potassium level of 4.0 mEq/L
+   - D) Calcium level of 8.5 mg/dL

+---

+### 55. **A pregnant woman presents with vaginal bleeding and severe abdominal pain at 32 weeks of gestation.
+The fetal heart rate shows late decelerations.
+What is the most likely diagnosis, and what is the next best step?**
+   - A) Placenta previa; prepare for vaginal delivery
+   - B) Placental abruption; prepare for emergency C-section
+   - C) Preterm labor; administer tocolytics
+   - D) Uterine rupture; start magnesium sulfate

+---

+### 56. **A patient with a history of rheumatoid arthritis presents with severe joint pain, fever, and malaise.
+Laboratory reports reveal anemia of chronic disease and an elevated erythrocyte sedimentation rate (ESR).
+Which of the following additional findings is most concerning for a serious complication?**
+   - A) New-onset hypertension
+   - B) Proteinuria on urinalysis
+   - C) Positive rheumatoid factor
+   - D) Mild hepatomegaly on examination

+---

+### 57. **A patient with suspected bacterial meningitis presents with fever, headache, and neck stiffness.
+A lumbar puncture is performed, revealing cloudy cerebrospinal fluid (CSF) with low glucose and high protein.
+What is the most likely pathogen and the initial treatment?**
+   - A) Neisseria meningitidis; start IV ceftriaxone
+   - B) Streptococcus pneumoniae; start IV vancomycin
+   - C) Viral meningitis; administer supportive care
+   - D) Fungal meningitis; start amphotericin B

+---

+### 58. **A patient is being treated for acute respiratory distress syndrome (ARDS) with mechanical ventilation.
+The patient develops sudden hypotension, decreased breath sounds on the right, and tracheal deviation to the left.
+What is the most likely diagnosis?**
+   - A) Pulmonary embolism
+   - B) Tension pneumothorax
+   - C) Pleural effusion
+   - D) Acute heart failure

+---

+### 59. **A 60-year-old man with chronic obstructive pulmonary disease (COPD) is admitted with worsening dyspnea and confusion.
+His arterial blood gas shows pH 7.25, PaCO2 60 mmHg, and PaO2 55 mmHg.
+What is the most appropriate intervention?**
+   - A) Start non-invasive positive pressure ventilation (NIPPV)
+   - B) Administer 100% oxygen via face mask
+   - C) Intubate and initiate mechanical ventilation
+   - D) Administer bronchodilators and steroids

+---

+### 60. **A patient presents with hypotension, bradycardia, and cold, clammy skin after an overdose of a calcium channel blocker.
+What is the first-line treatment?**
+   - A) Administer activated charcoal
+   - B) Start IV fluids and calcium gluconate
+   - C) Administer glucagon
+   - D) Perform gastric lavage

+---

+### 61. **A patient presents with severe chest pain, shortness of breath, and diaphoresis.
+The ECG shows ST-segment elevation in leads II, III, and aVF.
+What is the most likely diagnosis?**
+   - A) Unstable angina
+   - B) Aortic dissection
+   - C) Myocardial infarction (inferior wall)
+   - D) Pulmonary embolism

+---

+### 62. **Which of the following laboratory findings is most indicative of acute renal failure?**
+   - A) Low serum creatinine
+   - B) High serum potassium
+   - C) Low urine output
+   - D) Elevated blood urea nitrogen (BUN)

+---

+### 63. **In the event of a fire in a healthcare facility, what is the first action the nurse should take?**
+   - A) Call the fire department
+   - B) Evacuate patients
+   - C) Activate the fire alarm
+   - D) Contain the fire

+---

+### 64. **A 45-year-old female with a history of hypertension and smoking presents with sudden onset of severe headache and nausea.
+What is the most appropriate initial diagnostic test?**
+   - A) CT scan of the head
+   - B) MRI of the brain
+   - C) Lumbar puncture
+   - D) Electrocardiogram (ECG)

+---

+### 65. **A child presents with a fever, cough, and wheezing.
+The child is diagnosed with asthma exacerbation.
+What is the first-line medication for immediate relief?**
+   - A) Inhaled corticosteroids
+   - B) Long-acting beta-agonists
+   - C) Short-acting beta-agonists (e.g., albuterol)
+   - D) Anticholinergics

+---

+### 66. **In the management of a patient with hyperthyroidism, which medication is most effective for controlling symptoms?**
+   - A) Levothyroxine
+   - B) Methimazole
+   - C) Propranolol
+   - D) Radioactive iodine

+---

+### 67. **What is the priority nursing intervention for a patient who has just undergone a total hip replacement?**
+   - A) Encourage deep breathing exercises
+   - B) Assess neurovascular status of the affected limb
+   - C) Ambulate the patient immediately
+   - D) Apply ice packs to the surgical site

+---

+### 68. **A patient with a history of chronic heart failure presents with sudden weight gain, increased shortness of breath, and peripheral edema.
+What is the most appropriate nursing intervention?**
+   - A) Restrict fluid intake
+   - B) Administer diuretics
+   - C) Increase sodium intake
+   - D) Encourage bed rest

+---

+### 69. **Which of the following is a common side effect of long-term corticosteroid use?**
+   - A) Hypoglycemia
+   - B) Osteoporosis
+   - C) Hypertension
+   - D) Hyperkalemia

+---

+### 70. **A patient with diabetes is being treated for a foot ulcer.
+Which of the following is the most appropriate nursing intervention?**
+   - A) Apply a heating pad to the foot
+   - B) Keep the foot dry and clean
+   - C) Massage the foot to promote circulation
+   - D) Apply topical antibiotics without a prescription

+---

 ### Answers and Explanations:

 **1. B) Aortic dissection; initiate IV beta-blockers and prepare for surgery**